samvera-labs/hydra_plugins_wg/Guidelines.md

 1. Custom error messages **should** include tips on how to fix the error when such information is known.

-### Interface documentation
+## Interface documentation

+The term **interface** in this context means all the ways in which the host application may invoke, or alter, a plugin's behavior.
+This includes, but may not be limited to:
-1. All public instance methods under the plugin's namespace are considered to be part of the plugin's interface, and should be documented.
+  * All public instance methods under the plugin's namespace.

-1. All class methods and module methods intended to be invoked by the host application are considered to be part of the plugin's interface, and **should** be documented.
+  * All class methods and module methods that plugin is expecting to be called from the context of the host application.
+  * All configuration files and settings that live in the host application and affect the plugin's behavior.

+1. A plugin's interface **must** be documented.

-1. All configuration files and settings that affect the plugin's behavior are considered to be part of the plugin's interface, and should be documented.
+1. Public instance methods, class methods, and module methods that are part of the plugin's interface **must** be documented with YARD, using `@api` tags to indicate which methods are part of the plugin's interface.

-### Tutorials
+## Tutorials

 1. Plugin documentation **should** include a tutorial on how to use each feature the plugin offers.